Sterc/nutshellmodx/README.md

 - Adds a new Company and attaches it to the contact.
 - Creates a lead with a lead note based on your form fields.

 ## Configuration ##
 To use the MODX to Nutshell CRM hook, you have to supply a username and API key.
-This can be configured with either system settings or formit parameters:
+ This can be configured with system settings or FormIt parameters:

 ### System settings ###
 - `nutshellmodx.apikey`